 To do that, he organized internal training on strategic techniques and tools, while also building relationships across academia, think tanks, successful companies, and other institutions.
 The goal was to use all available resources to turn McKinsey into the world’s leading strategy firm.
 By 1980, Gluck was responsible for “virtually all McKinsey’s endeavors to systematically build expertise in particular subjects and industries.”

 Revenues of the big three management consulting strategy firms.
 McKinsey’s adoption of strategy coincided with its ascendance as a top revenue-generating firm.

 In the wake of McKinsey’s success with building out its core knowledge base, gaining expertise in important fields of industry study became a primary concern for other big management consultancies.

 Each naturally developed a different focus, depending on the clients they served and how they wanted to differentiate themselves from the others.

 Bain, whose co-founders would go on to start Bain Capital, had a particular expertise in finance from the beginning.
-Over time, they’ve taken on a larger proportion of PE clients, worked on more leveraged buyouts and M&As, and generally handled more finance clients.
+Over time, it’s taken on a larger proportion of PE clients and has worked on more leveraged buyouts and M&As.

 Many of McKinsey’s earliest partners and client relationships focused on management, operations, and logistics.
 Over time, McKinsey developed a particular expertise on topics like governance (both corporate and political), development, and healthcare.